 When the tea ceremony takes place usually depends on the amount of privacy a couple wishes to keep.
 If you just wish to include immediate family, you could serve your parents before the wedding ceremony, in the privacy of your family home.
 Another option is to perform the ceremony during the cocktail hour, while your guests enjoy hors d'oeuvres and cocktails.
 If you want all guests to pay witness to your tea ceremony, build in time between the ceremony and cocktail hour for this event to take place.

-What You Need for a Chinese Tea Ceremony
+What Are Common Chinese Tea Ceremony Sayings?

-Ways to Personalize a Chinese Tea Ceremony
+Can Couples Personalize a Modern Chinese Tea Ceremony?

-While there's a certain structure to tea ceremonies that's been established over the years, couples should feel empowered to adapt and adjust the format to suit their needs.
+While there's a certain structure to tea ceremonies that's been established over the years, couples should feel empowered to adapt and adjust the format for a modern Chinese tea ceremony to suit their needs.
 "At my own wedding's tea ceremony, we took the time to thank our family members in groups of twos, starting with my mother and father, and served them tea while thanking them for raising me and providing me with constant guidance through life.
 It is an intensely emotional ceremony," shares Valente.
 Meanwhile, Fu says that she's "also seen the younger family members serve tea and gifts to the bride and groom."
 In addition to a tea ceremony, couples may also consider incorporating other Chinese wedding traditions into their nuptials as a way to further honor their heritage in a meaningful way.
 Ultimately, When it comes to crafting a wedding celebration that reflects you and your partner, the options are endless.